OFF CENTER DANCE THEATRE

 Off Center Dance Theatre (OCDT) was created in 1991 by Joe Antony Cavise as a Westchester-based not-for-profit organization, chiefly as a performance vehicle for young professional dancers.
 Since then, it has evolved into a strong philanthropic organization, in particular, with the formation of the Off Center Dance Theatre Youth Ensemble in 1993.
 OCDT is now an organization which operates with dual missions: Dance Performance and Community Outreach.

 Off Center Dance Theatre was created as an outlet for much more than dance.
-Part of OCDT’s mission is to enrich our community by engaging and empowering challenged and under-resourced youth organizations through interactive dance.
-OCDT host workshops at children’s organizations throughout the tri-state area, including those who serve children at risk.
+Community outreach is part of OCDT’s mission.
+Its purpose is to enrich our community by engaging and empowering challenged and under-resourced youth organizations through interactive dance.
+OCDT host workshops at children’s organizations throughout the Tri State area, including those who serve children at risk.
 By performing in these venues, the reward for the OCDT members and the participating children transcends an ordinary dance performance.
 Our members become goodwill ambassadors, inspiring the children to engage in the movement, and work to their best capacity.

 For almost 30 years, Joe and the company members have touched thousands of children’s lives through their interactive workshops with many organizations, including Ronald McDonald House, Blythedale Children’s Hospital, UNICEF, HELP USA Organization, and the Maria Ferrari Children’s Hospital at the Westchester Medical Center.

 Off Center Dance Theatre has hosted ten Dance-a-thons, raising close to $70,000 for charities including Pediatric Cancer Foundation, Juvenile Diabetes Foundation, Blythedale Children’s Hospital, Ronald McDonald House of the Greater Hudson Valley and Memorial Sloan Kettering Cancer Center.